melsman/mlkit/bootstrap.md

 {% include JB/setup %}
 _By Niels Hallenberg and Martin Elsman_

-In this note, we demonstrate the process of bootstrapping the MLKit.
-An overview of the process is pictured in Figure 1.

 <div width="400" style="float:right">
 <img width="400" src="{{BASE_PATH}}/images/Bootstrap.png" />
-<div style="max-width:400px;width:auto;height:auto;font-size:80%;">Figure 1.
+<div style="max-width:400px;width:auto;height:auto;font-size:80%;"><b>Figure 1.
 The bootstrapping process illustrated using T-diagrams.
 Each
-compiler in the diagram is characterized by three languages: the source language that it compiles, the target language that it generates code for, and the implementation language that it is written in.</div>
+compiler in the diagram is characterized by three languages: the source language that it compiles, the target language that it generates code for, and the implementation language that it is written in.</b></div>
 </div>

+In this note, we demonstrate the process of bootstrapping the MLKit.
+An overview of the process is pictured in Figure 1.

 The lowest block in the picture denotes the MLton compiler, which is used to compile the MLKit sources to a version of the MLKit that, when